Test and deploy the UI

 builddirectory to the

-/path/to/tomcat/webapps/openam/XUI/directory in your AM instances.
+/path/to/tomcat/webapps/openam/XUI/directory in your AM instance.

 There is no need to restart the AM instance.
 Subsequent visits to the UI pages will use the rebuilt files.